Antra/PyRepairStats/README.md

 # PyRepairStats
-Assignment from my Brother's maths/stats course on KU:
+Assignment from my Brother's maths/stats course on KU.
+Solved in Python, included a copy of the code in R as well.

 ## Simulation task
 In a workshop they replace spareparts on cars.